 Based on the findings of the on-site analysis and supported by the results of the baseline survey, the system concept was adapted to produce ice instead of the originally planned cold storage.
 This led to a higher energy requirement to be covered.
 By means of simulation calculations, the system was designed and optimised taking into account climatic, technical and financial boundary conditions.
-In this context, a master's thesis on the life cycle analysis (LCA) for an ice production system powered by photovoltaics and batteries was prepared at Fraunhofer ISE, and various business models for marketing the ice were also considered in this context.
-Led by the partner Innotech, a double-deck dryer was developed, which, as already mentioned above, additionally enables continued operation during night hours.
+At the same time, a double-deck dryer was developed, which, as already mentioned above, additionally enables continued operation during night hours.
 The Kenyan partners carried out a further analysis of the situation on site in order to be able to select the site for the installation of the first pilot system.
 Water quality and water availability for ice production were also considered as selection criteria.